TommasoBelluzzo/MacroUO/README.md

 #### Buttons

 On the bottom of the window there are three buttons.
 The `Start` button activates the process that executes the specified macro on the target client, while the `Stop` button interrupts it.
 The `Collapse` button reduces the MacroUO window size, while the `Expand` button restores it.

-#### Options

-Two different interface options can be toggled on and off through the menu bar.
-The `TopMost` option forces the MacroUO window to overlap all the other windows, even when it's not active.
-The `Transparency` option makes the MacroUO window slightly transparent.

 ### Code